Acosaur/netflixx/README.md

-This is a netflix clone. [edited in local]
+This is a netflix clone. [edited in remote repo]